stuartfowler/CEMT/Documentation/threat-modelling.md

 ### Aggregated Actions

-The next step in the threat modelling process is to define and draw the [`AggregatedActions`](./stereotypes.md#aggregatedaction) that describe the high level actions that an attacker needs to take between the `ThreatStart` and the `ThreatImpact`.
-These `AggregatedActions` are logical groupings that are designed to manage the complexity of the actual steps in the threat flow during the modelling process, and will not appear in the final [Attack Trees](./risk.md#attack-trees) as nodes.
+The next step in the threat modelling process is to define and draw the [`AggregatedAction`](./stereotypes.md#aggregatedaction)s that describe the high level actions that an attacker needs to take between the `ThreatStart` and the `ThreatImpact`.
+These `AggregatedAction`s are logical groupings that are designed to manage the complexity of the actual steps in the threat flow during the modelling process, and will not appear in the final [Attack Trees](./risk.md#attack-trees) as nodes.

 https://user-images.githubusercontent.com/7237737/179895990-d646c9e8-21ec-4400-8c0d-408636918cf2.mp4

 ### Pins

-Pins must be added to the `AggregatedActions` before connecting the flows, as this is the mechanism that allows the flows to transition into the more detailed mal-activity diagrams inside the `AggregatedActions`. [`ThreatInputs`](./stereotypes.md#threatinput) are used to create the input pins for flows into the `AggregatedAction` while [`ThreatOutputs`](./stereotypes.md#threatoutput) are used to create the output pins for flows out of the `AggregatedAction`.
-As there are usually multiple `ThreatOutputs` for each `AggregatedAction`, the `ThreatOutputs` should be labelled by setting the name of the object to something that describes the condition by which the flow would be active.
+Pins must be added to the `AggregatedAction`s before connecting the flows, as this is the mechanism that allows the flows to transition into the more detailed mal-activity diagrams inside the `AggregatedAction`s. [`ThreatInputs`](./stereotypes.md#threatinput) are used to create the input pins for flows into the `AggregatedAction` while [`ThreatOutput`](./stereotypes.md#threatoutput)s are used to create the output pins for flows out of the `AggregatedAction`.
+As there are usually multiple `ThreatOutput`s for each `AggregatedAction`, the `ThreatOutput`s should be labelled by setting the name of the object to something that describes the condition by which the flow would be active.

 https://user-images.githubusercontent.com/7237737/179895999-0bed82a1-8370-4173-af7c-3371656b298e.mp4

 > **Note**: The `ThreatOutput` stereotype is used for all output pins from an `AggregatedAction`.
-This includes pins that carry `ThreatFlows` and pins that carry `DetectionFlows`.
+This includes pins that carry `ThreatFlow`s and pins that carry `DetectionFlow`s.

 ### Flows

-[`ThreatModelFlows`](./stereotypes.md#threatmodelflow) are used to connect together the various objects on the `CEMT Mal-Activity Diagram`.
+[`ThreatModelFlow`](./stereotypes.md#threatmodelflow)s are used to connect together the various objects on the `CEMT Mal-Activity Diagram`.
 There are two types of flows that are used:

- - [`ThreatFlows`](./stereotypes.md#threatflow) - which are used to model the path that the attacker must take; and
+ - [`ThreatFlow`](./stereotypes.md#threatflow) - which are used to model the path that the attacker must take; and
- - [`DetectionFlows`](./stereotypes.md#detectionflow) - which are used to model the path that a system takes to detect the attacker.
+ - [`DetectionFlow`](./stereotypes.md#detectionflow) - which are used to model the path that a system takes to detect the attacker.

- `ThreatFlows` should be drawn from the `ThreatStart` to the input pins of an `AggregatedAction` and from the output pins of an `AggregatedAction` to either another `AggregatedAction` or to a `ThreatImpact`.
+ `ThreatFlow`s should be drawn from the `ThreatStart` to the input pins of an `AggregatedAction` and from the output pins of an `AggregatedAction` to either another `AggregatedAction` or to a `ThreatImpact`.

- `DetectionFlows` should be drawn from the output pins of an `AggregatedAction` to a `ThreatDetection`.
+ `DetectionFlow`s should be drawn from the output pins of an `AggregatedAction` to a `ThreatDetection`.

 https://user-images.githubusercontent.com/7237737/179896018-0a9a8697-a03b-4ad0-a180-3a0faba7e495.mp4

 ### Additional Optional Steps

 The CEMT does not limit modellers to a single Intermediate Mal-Activity diagram.
-If the modeller wishes to use multiple levels of nested mal-activity diagrams by using `AggregatedActions` within `AggregatedActions` that is currently supported to a depth of 3.
-These can be created by following the same process outlined in the [Detailed Mal-Activity Diagrams](#detailed-mal-activity-diagrams) section, but continuing to use `AggregatedActions`, `ThreatInputs` and `ThreatOutputs` to draw the next intermediate level of detail.
+If the modeller wishes to use multiple levels of nested mal-activity diagrams by using `AggregatedAction`s within `AggregatedAction`s that is currently supported to a depth of 3.
+These can be created by following the same process outlined in the [Detailed Mal-Activity Diagrams](#detailed-mal-activity-diagrams) section, but continuing to use `AggregatedAction`s, `ThreatInput`s and `ThreatOutput`s to draw the next intermediate level of detail.

 The CEMT also provides the ability to link together different mal-activity diagrams which may reside under different misuse cases to avoid duplication of mal-activity diagrams.
 This is achieved using the [`ThreatSendSignal`](./stereotypes.md#threatsendsignal), [`ThreatAcceptEvent`](./stereotypes.md#threatacceptevent) and [`ThreatSignal`](./stereotypes.md#threatsignal) stereotypes.
 The `ThreatSendSignal` would be drawn on the mal-activity diagram that is the source of the `ThreatFlow` being passed between the two mal-activity diagrams and the `ThreatAcceptEvent` would be drawn on the mal-activity diagram that is the destination of the `ThreatFlow` being passed between the two mal-activity diagrams.
 A `ThreatSignal` would be created and assigned to both the `ThreatAcceptEvent` and `ThreatSendSignal`, linking them together.